- US Online Poker

-Once online sports betting goes live in Tennessee, it will be safe and easy to use.
+Online sports betting in Tennessee is safe and easy to use.

-First, you’ll need to decide on the company you want to bet with and either download their app to your mobile device or visit their website on your computer.
+First, you’ll need to decide on the sportsbook you want to bet with and either download their app to your mobile device or visit their website on your computer.
 You’ll be asked to provide some personal information on sign-up, and to submit documents to confirm your identity.

-Some sites might offer free bets just for signing up.
+The apps and sites will offer free bets or deposit bonuses just for signing up.
 Otherwise, you’ll need to make a deposit.
 Fortunately, you’ll have many options to do so, such as:

 Once you’ve completed those steps, you’ll be good to go.

-All the most common and popular sports will be available for betting in Tennessee.
+All the most common and popular sports are available for betting in Tennessee.
 Unlike some states, there are no restrictions relating to college sports, including betting on teams from Tennessee colleges and on games played in-state.

 Around the country, the most popular leagues for betting are:

-However, plenty of other options will exist, including various kinds of racing, international sports, minor leagues, foreign leagues, and less popular sports like darts and table tennis.
+However, plenty of other options exist, including various kinds of racing, international sports, minor leagues, foreign leagues, and less popular sports like darts and table tennis.

 In some other states, betting on esports is possible, and betting on chess is being discussed.
 Whether these become available in Tennessee is to be determined.

 Tennessee sports betting will include all the same options available elsewhere.
-A partial list of the options you can expect includes:
+A partial list of the options you can find includes:

 Yes.
-This popular form of online sports betting will be available in Tennessee.
+This popular form of online sports betting is available in Tennessee.
 This means that you will be able to place bets on a game already in progress, with odds that are updated on the fly.

 By the same token, you will be able to cash out bets you’ve already placed, even before they’re officially settled.

 Sports betting operators in Tennessee will pay a tax of 20% on gross revenue, which is on the high side.